elexis-eu/elexifier/docs/elexifier-user-guide.md

 # Login
 Elexifier is available on [elexifier.elex.is](elexifier.elex.is).
 You can create a user account or login with your *Sketch Engine* credentials.

-**NOTE**: Annotation in Lexonomy is currently **NOT** supported with Sketch Engine credentials.
-If you want to transform PDF files create a new account in Elexifier.

 ---